Choosing A Business: Starting Your Business

 - Top Ten Dos and Don'ts

-- Guts:"Guts" mean you must have an entrepreneurial instinct, which includes an overwhelming desire to have your own business.
+Guts: "Guts" mean you must have an entrepreneurial instinct, which includes an overwhelming desire to have your own business.
 You must have the guts and dedication to be completely devoted to your goal.
 Incidentally, devotion to your goal is much more likely if you have a love for your intended business.
-Life is too short to start a business that doesn't give you satisfaction and joy.
+Life is too short to be starting a small business that doesn't give you satisfaction and joy.
 And, through good times and bad times, you will stick with something you love.

 Decide if you really want to be in business: